Piano for Singers

 If you do get a piano teacher, try to find one who is also a singer, or who has a lot of experience working with singers.
-Pianists and singers often look at music in completely different ways (this is a problem).
+The reason for this is that pianists and singers often look at music in completely different ways (not always a good thing!).
 However, you do want everything to be about what is useful and interesting to you personally.

 You could start by going through vocal pieces and work on being able to play the bass line while you sing.
 Don't be a perfectionist about this; try to keep the music going.